Germinating the seeds

 The humidity should be above about 40%.
-Indoors, if the humidity is too low, consider using an ultrasonic room humidifier, which you can buy at home-improvement stores and thrift shops.
+Indoors, if the humidity is too low, consider using an ultrasonic room humidifier, sold at home-improvement stores and some thrift shops.

 It's normal for older leaves to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone.
 If you're sure the roots are moist enought, the plant may need more fertilizer, particularly nitrogen.
 Keep in mind the plant normally drops some or all of its leaves each winter when exposed to cool temperatures.

 Transplanting -- When your plants are 2 months old, you may transfer them to a larger pot.
 Water the soil first, and